seontechnologies/playwright-utils/docs/bmad-method/network-traffic-record-playback/qa/assessments/trace-requirements-20250813.md

 #### FR6: The recorder shall provide automatic fallback to record mode when no HAR file exists for a given test

-**Coverage: PARTIAL**
+**Coverage: FULL**

 Given-When-Then Mappings:

-- **Implementation Test**: `NetworkRecorder::checkIfNeedsStatefulHandling` logic
+- **Implementation Test**: `NetworkRecorder::setupPlayback` auto-record fallback logic
   - Given: Playback mode requested but HAR file missing/invalid
-  - When: setupPlayback() method validates HAR file
+  - When: setupPlayback() method validates HAR file and autoRecordFallback is enabled
-  - Then: Fallback behavior applied based on configuration

-**Gap**: No explicit auto-record fallback - current implementation uses configurable fallback behavior but doesn't automatically switch to record mode
+  - Then: Mode automatically switches to record and setupRecording() is called

+- **Integration Test**: `playwright/tests/network-recorder/auto-fallback.spec.ts`
+  - Given: PW_NET_MODE=playback set but HAR file deleted to simulate missing scenario
+  - When: networkRecorder.setup(context) called
+  - Then: Mode switches from 'playback' to 'record' and HAR file is generated

+- **Configuration Test**: autoRecordFallback configuration option
+  - Given: NetworkRecorderConfig with autoRecordFallback: false
+  - When: HAR file missing in playback mode
+  - Then: Error thrown instead of switching to record mode

+**Enhancement Completed**: ✅ Auto-record fallback implemented with comprehensive testing and configuration control

 #### FR7: The utility shall integrate with existing playwright-utils fixture patterns, providing both direct function and fixture interfaces